Socio-economic context

 Over the same period, Santos et al. document a substantial increase in land dedicated to intensified agricultural systems, with intensified agriculture expanding by approximately 600% between 1987 and 2017, largely replacing pasturelands.
 This expansion was closely associated with the growth of mechanised and irrigated cropping systems, reinforcing a pattern in which fewer establishments control a larger share of agricultural land.
 Taken together, these trends show that agricultural production in the basin has increased in area and intensity, even as the number of family farming operations has declined.

-The area of the Basin used for agriculture is increasing
+The area of the Basin's land used for agriculture is increasing.

 Land use: Between 1987 and 2017, land use changed markedly, with agricultural expansion over areas previously dominated by pasture, which were strongly reduced.